coderefinery/documentation/_episodes/04-rtd.md

 teaching: 0
 exercises: 15
 questions:
-  - "How do Python projects deploy their documentation?"
+  - How do Python projects deploy their documentation?
-  - "Can we use their solutions for projects which do not use Python?"
+  - Can we use their solutions for projects which do not use Python?
 objectives:
-  - "Create a working example which you can take home and adapt for your project."
+  - Create a working example which you can take home and adapt for your project.
 ---

 ## [Read the Docs](https://readthedocs.org)